tcalmeida/docker-app-multi-containers/README.md

-# CRUD Games
+Project where application and database are running in different containers (multiple containers). \
-A simple API running CRUD opperations. \
+API running CRUD opperations. \
-Built using Django REST framework with decorators. \
+Built using Django REST framework (with serializers) and decorators. \